Need to review your Medicare plan?

 Part A Which types of Life insurance policies have living benefits (accelerated riders)?

 * possible with term, whole, universal, and index life insurance.

 Most life insurance policies offer living benefits, called riders, that you can use when you are still alive, if you are critically, terminally, or chronically ill.
 Riders are additional options or benefits that allow you to customize your policy.

-Now, you probably think that won’t happen to me (optimism bias), which could lead to poor decision-making, resulting in disastrous results.
+Now, you probably think that won’t happen to me.
 Isn’t it better to prepare for something that could happen than deal with the consequences if you are underprepared?
 In case of an unexpected disease, your expenses will likely go up, your ability to work will go down, and so will your income, leaving you in a challenging position.

 An accelerated death benefit rider can help you to prepare for this hardship.
-It can allow you to be able to afford the treatment or care you need.
+It can allow you to afford the treatment or care you need.
 Most likely, your health insurance won’t be able to cover everything, and you don’t want to use your children’s college fund or all of your retirement savings.
-It can give financial relief for your family who is going through this stressful time with you.
+It can give financial relief to your family going through this stressful time with you.
 And wouldn’t you want to be able to enjoy a long and healthy life after your illness?
-The proper care and treatment you were able to afford with this rider might be your silver lining.
+The proper care and treatment you could afford with this rider might be your silver lining.

-With this rider, you can receive a part of your death benefit in advance.
-However, the percentage of money your beneficiary would receive as part of your death benefit could be subtracted by that amount, which would leave your beneficiaries with a smaller death benefit if you were to pass away.
+With this rider, you can receive a part of your death benefit.
+However, the percentage of money your beneficiary would receive as part of your death benefit could be subtracted by that amount, leaving your beneficiaries with a smaller death benefit if you were to pass away.

 What types of illnesses are eligible for a living benefit?